 Based on current research, our NHM Next plans include:

-We are in the midst of an ambitious slate of permanent exhibition opening.
+We are finishing an ambitious slate of permanent exhibition openings.
 Media coverage, subsequent critical acclaim, and a higher advertising profile have resulted in spiking attendance numbers.
 We have momentum and visibility.
 The transformation is underway.

 This is a unique opportunity to take a leadership position in Museum accessibility and education for the broader public.
 Over the last 100 years we have touched generations of Southern Californians, and it is our responsibility to ensure that future generations experience the natural world and the special access to scientific inquiry the Museum provides.